DioxusLabs/dioxus/docs/src/setup.md

 Dioxus aims to provide a fast, friendly, and portable toolkit for building user interfaces with Rust.

 This Getting Setup guide assumes you'll be building a small desktop application.
-The process for building web-apps, desktop apps, server-rendered apps, static sites, and mobile apps, is more-or-less the same.
-You can check out the [Platform Specific Guides](../platforms/00-index.md) for more information on setting up Dioxus for any of the various targets you are building for.
+You can check out the [Platform Specific Guides](../platforms/00-index.md) for more information on setting up Dioxus for any of the various supported platforms.

 # Setting up Dioxus